lidofinance/lido-dao/docs/oracle-operator-manual.md

 #### Running the daemon

 To run script you have to export three required env variables: `ETH1_NODE_RPC_ADDRESS`, `ETH2_NODE_RPC_ADDRESS`, `ORACLE_PRIVATE_KEY_0X_PREFIXED`
-Before run daemon check that you've set all required env variables.
+Before running the daemon, check that you've set all required env variables.
-To run script you have to export three env variables: MEMBER_PRIV_KEY -

 You can use the public Docker image to launch the daemon.